Mormonism and Nicene Christianity: Nature of God and humanity

-In traditional Christianity, as expressed in the Athanasian Creed, God is conceived both as a unity and a Trinity: God the Father, God the Son and God the Holy Spirit are three hypostases of one uncreated substance— one God, omnipotent, co-equal and co-eternal.
+In traditional Christianity, as expressed in the Athanasian Creed, God is conceived both as a unity and a Trinity: God the Father, God the Son and God the Holy Spirit are three hypostases of one uncreated substance—one God, omnipotent, co-equal and co-eternal.
 Though modern Mormons share with traditional Christianity a belief that the object of their worship comprises three distinct persons, Mormon theology disagrees with the idea that the three persons are the same substance and the same God.

-Mormons are constrained by the language of the Book of Mormon to regard the Father, Son, and Holy Spirit as "one", but consider this a social unity rather than ontological.
-Mormons since the time of Joseph Smith have regarded God as plural.
+Mormons are constrained by the language of the Book of Mormon to regard the Father, Son, and Holy Spirit as "one" but consider this a social unity rather than ontological.
+Mormons, since the time of Joseph Smith, have regarded God as plural.
 They regard God the Father as the biblical god Elohim, and they believe that the Son, a distinct being, is both Jesus and the biblical God Jehovah.
-The two of them, together with the Holy Spirit, are believed to form a heavenly council which Mormons call the "Godhead".
+The two of them, together with the Holy Spirit, are believed to form a heavenly council that Mormons call the "Godhead."
 They are "one" in the sense of being lovingly united in purpose or will, a view sometimes called social trinitarianism.
 Unlike traditional Christians, modern Mormons generally regard the Son as subordinate to the Father.

-Mormons since the 1840s have believed that God is changeable.
-They believe that the Father (like the Son) was twice "born"—once as a spirit, and again as a mortal man.
+Mormons, since the 1840s, have believed that God is changeable.
+They believe the Father (like the Son) was twice "born"—once as a spirit and again as a mortal man.
 After he lived a mortal life, Mormons believe that the Father died, was resurrected, and achieved his godhood along with at least one wife whom Mormons refer to as the Heavenly Mother.
 Some believe that the Heavenly Father and Mother gave birth to the spirits of humanity through a sexual union.
-Modern Mormons believe that Jesus, the Son, was the first born of these spirits.
+Modern Mormons believe that Jesus, the Son, was the firstborn of these spirits.